 The 4 Types of Technical Debt

-Technically speaking (pun intended), we can define Technical Debt as deficiencies in the code, technical documentation, development environments, 3rd-party tools and development practices, which makes the code hard for the Team to change.
+Technical Debt is defined as deficiencies in the code, technical documentation, development environments, 3rd-party tools and development practices, which makes the code hard for the Team to change.
 The reality is, Technical Debt is everything that makes your code hard to work with.
 It’s an invisible killer of software, and must be aggressively managed.

-To help Scrum Teams everywhere get a better handle on Technical Debt, we’ve identified the four most common types.
+To help Scrum Teams everywhere get a better handle on Technical Debt, we’ve identified the 4 most common types.

 Lack of Tests